Milliman-PRM/publications/Condition_Recommender/Recommender_white_paper_draft.md

 ## Fitting the Model

 The two most important parameters for model selection are lambda, the regularization parameter, and rank, the number of latent factors.
 Lambda should be tuned to avoid overfitting in the training data, while also still allowing for meaningful variance in predictions.
-Rank must be selected to allow for meaningful groups of latent factors, while avoiding the computational burden of higher rank models.
+Rank must be selected to allow for meaningful groupings in latent factors, while avoiding the computational burden of higher rank models.

 Finding an optimal selection of parameters requires a model tuning framework.
 We would like to determine a model fit which best accomplishes our objective: predicting uncoded conditions.
 For this purpose, we create a tuning dataset which excludes the most recent months of data.
 The held out data is analyzed to find conditions that were coded for the first time in a member's medical history.
 For each model fit, we find each member's top ten recommendations of uncoded conditions.
 We choose parameters from the model fit which recommends the highest number of new conditions in the hold-out set within the top ten predictions.